What Are Reasonable Accommodations?

 Why Hire a New Jersey Pregnancy Discrimination Lawyer?

 When you retain the services of Schall & Barasch LLC, your attorney will start by evaluating your case to determine if an employer has discriminated against you for your pregnancy.
 They will ensure that you meet all of the filing deadlines with respect to the necessary government agencies.
 Your pregnancy discrimination attorney will investigate your case, collect direct and circumstantial evidence, and develop a personalized legal strategy for your claim.

 These specific matters are often complicated and may be difficult to prove.
 However, it is important to remember that you have the right to work in a discrimination-free environment, no matter what your circumstances.
 As a firm that works exclusively with employment law cases, Schall & Barasch LLC is well equipped to represent you against discriminatory labor practices.
 We can help you seek full and fair compensation to help you recover from your losses after facing a discriminatory workplace.

-Moorestown pregnancy discrimination attorneys Richard Schall and Patricia Barasch have dedicated their entire careers to advocating for the rights of employees in New Jersey and throughout the United States.
-Call our offices at (856) 242-8491 or contact us online to schedule a consultation.
+Pregnancy discrimination attorneys Richard Schall and Patricia Barasch have dedicated their entire careers to advocating for the rights of employees in New Jersey and throughout the United States.
+Contact us online to request a consultation.